-Take a day to explore some of the enchanting towns in Tendring!
+Take a day to explore some of the towns & villages in Tendring!

 -